wp-plugins/easy-faq-with-expanding-text/readme.txt

 == Description ==

-Why have a dry Frequently Asked Questions page when you could have an easy interface with animations?
-This plugin allows you to create an FAQ page (or pages) with hidden answers that appear when a question is clicked.
+Lots of pages online have a dropdown text feature, where clicking a heading reveals next or photos underneath it.
+This plugin provides the easiest way to create these effects in your WordPress pages and posts.
 Anyone who can use the WordPress GUI editor can use this plugin to create the FAQ pages.
 No need for a shortcode or other coding needed!

-To create your FAQ page, just include "Frequently Asked Questions" or "FAQ" somwhere in the title.
-In the content of the page, select a heading style for questions and keep answers in the paragraph or in lists.
+To create your FAQ page, just click a checkbox on the post editing screen, or include "Frequently Asked Questions" or "FAQ" somwhere in the title.
+In the content of the page, select a heading style for the questions or titles that you want to appear, and the paragraphs, lists, photos, and videos beneath them will be hidden until the heading is clicked.

 == Installation ==